melinda-z/CI-MS2-MovieQuiz/README.md

 - **Imagery**

   - Imagery is very important.
-The background hero image is designed to grab user's attention and give the users the feeling as if they are in a cinema.
+The background hero image is designed to grab the user's attention and give the users the feeling as if they are in a cinema.

   - The end game illustrations demonstrate to the user how they did, gives immediate feed back, not only appealing but also encouraging.